jfrog/connect-deploy-update/README.md

 * flow_uuid: (Required) Specifies which update flow to use.
 You can obtain the UUID from the “Update Flows” tab in the Connect web UI.
 * comment: (Optional) You can add a brief comment to describe the purpose or importance of the deployment.
-* app: (Optional) Defines the application to deploy.
-This includes the name of the app and its version (e.g., "name": " default_app", "version": "v1.1").
+* app: (Optional) Defines the deployment tag to deploy.
+This includes the deployment tag name and its version (e.g., "name": " default_app", "version": "v1.1").
 * parameters_mapping: (Optional) Specifies the update parameters configured in the update flow.
 Example: {" update_param_name1": "value", "update_param_name2": "value"}.

 #### Notes

-* This action is designed to trigger device updates via the [JFrog Connect API](https://api.docs.connect.jfrog.io/).
+* This action is designed to trigger device updates via the JFrog Connect API.
-* Ensure that you have the correct flow_uuid, project_key, and any necessary filters or app configurations before running this action.
+* Ensure that you have the correct flow_uuid, project_key (fleet key in the web UI), and any necessary filters or app configurations before running this action.
 * Filters can be left empty, but their structure must be defined.